Dhawankhan Nishan: Demography

 As per census 2011, 87 people were engaged in work activities out of the total population of Dhawankhan Nishan which includes 65 males and 22 females.
-According to census survey report 2011, 100.00% workers describe their work as main work and 0.00% workers are involved in Marginal activity providing livelihood for less than 6 months.
+According to the 2011 census survey report, 100.00% workers describe their work as main work and 0.00% workers are involved in marginal activity providing livelihood for less than six months.

 Population data

 Caste

 The village has schedule caste (SC) constitutes 2.14% of total population of the village and it doesn't have any Schedule Tribe (ST) population.

 Air travel connectivity

 The closest airport to the village is Sri Guru Ram Dass Jee International Airport.